sriramlab/RHE-reg/README.md

 ## Documentation for RHE_reg

-After compiling the executble fastppca is present in the build directory.
+After compiling the executble rhe_reg is present in the build directory.
 To run RHE_reg, use

 *``./RHE_reg <command_line arguments> ``